-• Placement of 10 or More Students in a Supervised Field Experience or Out-of-State Student Educational Learning Placement - SARA "Rule of 10"
+Placement of 10 or More Students in a Supervised Field Experience or Out-of-State Student Educational Learning Placement

-In accordance with SARA policy and referred to as the "Rule of 10," member institutions cannot provide for the placement of 10 or more students enrolled in the same academic program to be placed simultaneously at one facility or site location outside a member institution's home state.
-The "Rule of 10" is applicable to all programs and courses, credit or non-credit, all student levels, and methods of delivery (on-ground, online or hybrid).
+In accordance with SARA policy and referred to as the "Rule of 10," member institutions cannot provide for the placement of 10 or more students enrolled in the same academic program or course to be placed simultaneously at one facility or site location outside a member institution's home state.
+The "Rule of 10" is applicable to all programs and courses, credit or non-credit, all student levels, and methods of delivery (onground, online or hybrid).
 Before placing 10 or more students enrolled in ANY academic program in an out-of-state field experience or experiential learning placement course or courses, be sure to verify well in advance that Michigan State University has or has not been granted authorization by the appropriate state agencies.
 Email es.aacc@msu.edu to obtain information on current state authorization status.

-Office of Accreditation, Assessment, Curriculum, and Compliance (AACC) www.aacc.msu.edu
+OFFICE OF ACCREDITATION, ASSESSMENT, CURRICULUM, AND COMPLIANCE (AACC)

+es.aacc@msu.edu | www.aacc.msu.edu